stele1 Spec

 Tags (photo.tags)

-a tag is a single word or phrase to highlight _something unique_ about the photo that isn't covered by other attributes. tags are well-suited to a photo's purpose, condition, or capture context. for properties that apply to most photos in a catalog and/or take a range of values, prefer `fields`. useful labels help authors and consumers find photos to fit a specific need.
+a tag is a single word or phrase to highlight something unique about the photo that isn't covered by other attributes. tags are well-suited to a photo's purpose, condition, or capture context. for properties that apply to most photos in a catalog and/or take a range of values, prefer fields. useful labels help authors and consumers find photos to fit a specific need.

 Examples